 The historical forts and castles of Oman are the country’s most striking cultural landmarks and a major draw for visitors today.
 Ranging from simple lookouts to sprawling complexes, the forts have been used to keep marauders at bay and defend Oman from invaders.

 They were often also centers of administrative and judicial authority.
-There were over 500 of the forts stretched along the long coastline (1,700 km), and today the most impressive are Nizwa Fort, the biggest in the Arabian Peninsula, and Jabrin Castle, both from the seventeenth century.
+There were over 500 of the forts stretched along the long coastline (1,700 km), and today the most impressive is Nizwa Fort, the biggest in the Arabian Peninsula, and Jabrin Castle, both from the seventeenth century.

 10 Camp on the Tiwi White Beach

-Just 80km from Muscat you’ll find the “white beach”, where the scorched brown earth collides head-on with a white gravel and sand and the sea of swirling sapphire and turquoise sea.
+Just 80km from Muscat you’ll find the “white beach”, where the scorched brown earth collides head-on with white gravel and sand and the sea of swirling sapphire and turquoise sea.

 The beach is a blissful place to stargaze and fall asleep to the gentle lapping of the waves.
-The spot is usually empty during the weekdays, but it’s a favourite spot for weekend campers—it’s probably the most popular beach between Muscat and Sur.
+The spot is usually empty during the weekdays, but it’s a favorite spot for weekend campers—it’s probably the most popular beach between Muscat and Sur.

 Photos by Laskowski & Zadros, © TravelPlusStyle.com